natebrunelle/2910/markdown/b+means.md

 But it had (at least) three problems:

 - Real grades are not distributed on a perfect bell curve.
-    They are not independant variables, so the central limit theorem does not apply.
+    They are not independent variables, so the central limit theorem does not apply.
     In practice, they tend to be [fat-tailed ditributions](https://en.wikipedia.org/wiki/Fat-tailed_distribution), often with multiple peaks.

 - Not many people are two standard deviations from the mean.